 The advantages of a medical termination are that no anaesthetic is required and you can miscarry the pregnancy at home in privacy.
-The disadvantages are that in some instances, approximately 5% of cases, it might be unsuccessful and you may need to have a surgical procedure ( D&C) to complete the process.
+The disadvantages are that in some instances, approximately 5% of cases, there may be complications.
+About 1-2% of women need to have a surgical procedure ( D&C) after a medical abortion, to complete the termination process.

-If you don’t have a Medicare card, unfortunately you will need to pay full price for the medications which are relatively expensive (as they are listed on the PBS).
+If you don’t have a Medicare card, unfortunately you will need to pay full price for the medications which are relatively expensive (as they are listed on the PBS) ; usually around $350 AUS.

-Tele-Abortion is the delivery of abortion care via Tele-Health (ie, you will meet and communicate with the doctor and other allied health staff for your consultations online (via phone, video call and sms).
+Tele-Abortion is the delivery of abortion care via Tele-Health (ie, you will meet and communicate with the doctor and sometimes a nurse, for your consultations online (via phone, video call and sms).
 No ‘in clinic’ face to face consultation is required, but certain criteria must be met.

 Tele-Abortion is essentially a medical termination of early intrauterine pregnancy (under 9 weeks or 63 days from the start of your last menstrual period) via remote means.